Generate HDL Code from Simulink Model

 For the counter model, as optimizations are disabled, the generated model is identical to the original model.

 To view your generated HDL code alongside your model, you can use the Code view.
 After you generate HDL code for your model, the Code view displays the generated code to the right of your model.
 To manually open the Code view, open the HDL Coder app.
 On the Simulink toolstrip click the View Code button.
 Select the file that you want to display by using the drop-down list at the top of the Code view.
-You can dock or undock the Code view from the editor and minimize or expand the Code view using the pin icon in the upper right corner of the Code view.
+You can dock or undock the Code view from the editor and minimize or expand the Code view using the down arrow in the upper right corner of the Code view.

 To identify the mapping between the source model and the generated HDL code more easily, generate a traceability report.
 Use the report to navigate from a block in your model to the generated code for that block and from the code to a block in your model.